 This spree has been the sixth report of a sustained stabbing attack in 2 weeks.
 Beijing suffered two other such attacks in the same month, while five people died in an incident in Henan.
 While local news organizations have been able to report on these incidents, government censors have turned the screw: as of August 1 a search for ‘Shenzhen Stabbing’ in Baidu reveals no results, despite the credible outrage against the indiscriminate nature of the attacks.

 Netizen commentary on the subject has been fairly equivocal.
-The top comment viagra for sale on Netease for the Shenzhen stabbing gave a blunt prediction that the attacks would increase in both number and severity.
+The top comment on Netease for the Shenzhen stabbing gave a blunt prediction that the attacks would increase in both number and severity.
 Many of the other comments seem to hold anti-government sentiment and pessimistic attitudes concerning the attacks, with the second top comment cryptically stating “Every injustice has its perpetrator and every debt its debtor”.

 While many Chinese netizens have been criticizing the government for this policy of sweeping the problem under the table, the situation is more difficult than it appears.
 According to The Lancet, approximately 1 in 5 adults in China have a mental disorder.
 Because of social stigmas and a lack of understanding towards mental disorders, few are forthcoming to take relatives to mental hospitals to obtain treatment.
 When patients are admitted to mental healthcare institutions, the situation is dire.
 There are only 1.58 beds per 10,000 citizens, compared to a global average of 4.36, and as of 2007, there were only 17,000 certified psychiatrists in the whole country.
 China has at last begun to see these stabbings for what they really are – a mental health epidemic.
 If it can target the problem, it follows that substantial progress in halting these attacks may be made.